Rish7223/Rish7223/README.md

 I'm currently learning🌱 web development and created some basic projects (check out repo's).
 I'm also an open source enthusiast and musician.

-## Here are some ideas of about me:
+## Here are some ideas to get you started:
 - 🔭 I’m currently working on MERN Stack.
 - 🏫 I’m currently learning Reactjs, JavaScript, mongodb.
 - 👯 I’m looking to collaborate on open-source.